 But that does not mean there are no physical services.
-There are still civil servants, public employees and service centers.
-But service centers are now very cross-governmental; citizens go to one service center for all their government needs.
+There are still civil servants, public employees and service centres.
+But service centres are now very cross-governmental; citizens go to one service centre for all their government needs.
 There are more kiosks and online stations to provide access to services.
 And there are still phone lines where citizens and businesses can talk to a person.